10 Easy Ways To Protect Your Garden From Common Animals and Pests

 Planting and growing your own vegetables can be rewarding, but learning to protect your garden from pests and animals can involve a lot of trial and error – especially if you aren’t sure which common garden pest is helping themselves to a private salad bar.
-Here are the first 5 of ten ways to protect your garden from the experts at CountryLiving magazine.
+We've found 10 easy ways to protect your garden from the experts at CountryLiving magazine.

 Protect Your Garden from Pests & Animals In A Few Easy Steps

 Choosing the right kind of management method, such as how tall a fence you might need, means figuring out who’s eating what.
 Look for telltale signs: